NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Overview.md

 ### Submitter Review/QC of Harmonized Data - Submitter Activity

-After the data is processed in the Harmonization pipeline, the GDC asks submitters to [verify the quality](https://portal.gdc.cancer.gov/submission/login?next=%2Fsubmission%2F) of their data.
+After the data is processed in the Harmonization pipeline, the GDC asks submitters to [verify the quality](https://portal.gdc.cancer.gov/submission/login?next=%2Fsubmission%2F) of their harmonized data.
 It is the user's responsibility to notify the GDC of any errors in their harmonized data sets.
 The GDC will then work with the user to correct the issue and rerun the Harmonization pipeline if needed.

 ### Release Data Within Six Months - Submitter Activity